ibexa/documentation-developer/docs/guide/http_cache.md

 - [Varnish](https://varnish-cache.org/)
 - [Fastly](https://www.fastly.com/) _(Varnish based CDN service)_

-These features can easily be taken advantage of in custom controllers as well.
+_As further documented on this page, all these features can easily be taken advantage of in custom controllers as well._

 ## Configuration